FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 }
 ```

-Here we are delcaring a new variable named `%ret` and assigning the result of calling `@printf`, we
+Here we are declaring a new variable named `%ret` and assigning the result of calling `@printf`.
+Notice how we've used the `%` starting character for our variable name, this is similar to the `@`
+starting character for global variables but `%` is used for local variables.
+We can now update
-can then update return instruction to use our new variable instead of the value `0`.
-With those
+return instruction to use our new variable instead of the value `0`.
+With those changes we are now
-changes we are now returning the same value that `printf` would return, let's see what that looks
-like when we run it!
+returning the same value that `printf` would return, let's see what that looks like when we run it!

 ```sh
 lli ./a.ll